 \subsection{Classification Accuracy}

-As the target of our approach is to use the likelihood of the CWSPN as an indicator for the quality of predictions, we will focus our evaluation on whether this correlation is true for a significant part of our test sequences or not.
-To do so, we will first have a look at the correlation using plots, while accessing it afterwards mathematically using a correlation error.
+Since the target of our approach is to use the likelihood of the CWSPN as an indicator for the quality of predictions, we will focus our evaluation on whether this correlation is true for a significant part of our test sequences or not.
+To do so, we first inspect the correlation visually through plots and revise it more formally later by using a correlation error.